 The impact of the Disclosure and Taxonomy Regulation must not be underestimated.
 The new sustainability framework will significantly influence not only the financial industry but also the real economy – across the whole value chain.

 Since March 2021, the Disclosure Regulation applies with certain exceptions relating to provisions referring to the Taxonomy Regulation.
-Those rules and the Taxonomy Regulation will apply from 2022 for the environmental objectives of climate change mitigation and climate change adaptation.
+Those rules and the Taxonomy Regulation apply since 2022 for the environmental objectives of climate change mitigation and climate change adaptation.
 From 2023 onwards, the taxonomy regulation will fully apply.